anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
 <br>TOOLS USED AND WHY<br>
 ==========================
-- Tools used are Jenkins(for CI part) and ArgoCD(for CD part).
+- Tools used are GitHub Action(for CI part) and ArgoCD(for CD part).
-- Jenkins can be also used for CD but I have used ArgoCD as it provides
+- GitHub Action can be also used for CD but I have used ArgoCD as it provides
-  - Built in RBAC.
-  - TLS encryption.
-  - Git based authentication.
-  - Vulnerability scanner.
+  - GitOps Workflow.
+  - Specialized for Kubernetes Environments.
+  - Resource Health Checks.
+  - Multi-Cluster and Multi-Tenancy Support.
+  - Continuous Sync and Rollbacks.